 Chinese Foreign Minister Wang Yi's visit to Mongolia was met with protests as hundreds of demonstrators expressed their displeasure with Beijing's recent curriculum reform in Inner Mongolian ethnic schools, demanding respect for Mongolian language and culture.

 Despite this, Mongolian President Khaltmaagiin Battulga, Prime Minister Ukhnaagiin Khurelsukh, and Foreign Minister Enkhtaivan refrained from criticizing the reforms during talks with Wang.

 Mongolian officials did, however, request that Beijing address delays at Chinese checkpoints that have been problematic for commodity exports and expressed interest in purchasing more raw agricultural products, particularly beef and lamb.

 Wang Yi promised to explore ways to boost bilateral trade and sought Mongolia's support in the growing US-China rivalry, urging the country not to choose sides.

-Wang's offer of a $100m grant (not debt) was interpreted by the public as a bribe to silence over language and culture issues in Inner Mongolia.
+During his visit, Wang offered a $100 million grant (not debt) to Mongolia, but the public perceived it as a bribe to silence Mongolian grievances over language and culture issues in Inner Mongolia.

 Do you think it's more important than ever to help the world audience understands the dizzying political and economic changes occurring in Mongolia today?
 Can you look at local news stories from a global perspective?
 Join the conversation by contributing to Mongolia Weekly - the first-ever weekly newsletter in English offering commentaries and insights into Mongolian politics, elections, policy & regulatory changes and foreign policy trends.